 Although the entire school thinks Sal is a brujo, Gabi's sharp investigative skills prove Sal's expert magic tricks come from something far from witchcraft.
-He's able to pull things from other dimensions and bring them into his own, including his dead mother.
+He's able to pull things and people-including his dead mother-from other dimensions and bring them into his own.
 When Sal's ability to manipulate the universe doesn't faze Gabi, he knows he's found a friend, or at least someone he can work with.
 After all, Gabi is dealing with her own set of problems, including a younger brother clinging to life in the NICU.

-Fueled with bellies of Cuban food and aided by a sharp-tongued entropy sweeper, Sal and Gabi attempt to mend the dimension rifts created by Sal's magic tricks and solve their problems, hoping they don't end the universe in the process.
+Fueled with bellies full of Cuban food and aided by a sharp-tongued entropy sweeper, Sal and Gabi attempt to mend the dimensional rifts created by Sal's magic tricks and solve their problems, hoping they don't end the universe in the process.